ShrutiSolani/DSA_Java/README.md

 ## Linked List
-1. Reverse a linked list (Iterative approach)
+1. Reverse a linked List (Iterative approach)
 2. Reverse a Linked List in groups of given size
+3. Detect Loop in a Linked List
+4. Remove Loop in Linked List

+## Graphs
+1. Create a Graph and print it

 ## Bit Manipulation
 1. Number of 1 bits
 2. Non Repeating Numbers
+3. Count number of bits to be flipped to convert A to B